demisto/content/Packs/Cisco-umbrella/Integrations/Cisco-umbrella-investigate/README.md

 ### umbrella-domain-co-occurrences

 ***
 List the co-occurences for the specified domain.
 A co-occurrence is when two or more domains are accessed by the same users within a small window of time.
 Co-occurring domains are not necessarily problematic; legitimate sites co-occur with each other as a part of normal web activity.
-However, unusual or suspicious co-occurences can provide additional information regarding attacks.To determine co-occurrences for a domain, a small time window of traffic across all of our datacenters is taken.
+However, unusual or suspicious co-occurences can provide additional information regarding attacks.
+To determine co-occurrences for a domain, a small time window of traffic across all of our datacenters is taken.
 Umbrella Investigate checks the sites that end users visited before and after the domain was requested in the API call.

 #### Base Command